 Reasons for not keeping a record of stock holdings

 At our investment service, we understand the importance of a track record in building trust with our subscribers.
 However, we also recognize that statistics can be misleading and used to create false impressions of good results.
 That’s why we offer a 30-day trial at 50% off regular rates, so you can experience our service firsthand and make an informed decision before committing to a yearly subscription.
-We also provide back issues for several years, allowing potential subscribers to quickly assess whether our service is the right fit for them.
+We also provide back issues for several years, allowing potential subscribers to assess whether our service fits them quickly.

 Unfortunately, many organizations in the finance industry use statistics to create a misleading and positive image, which can leave investors feeling uncertain and frustrated.
 To help shed light on this issue, we recommend exploring the following books and research papers: